 With the progress of genomic analysis methods and the decrease of cost for genotyping procedures, genomic data and knowledge is becoming increasingly comprehensive and available.
 As a result, its usage for patient diagnosis, treatment, and even medication selection, may now be based on genetic information.
-In support of this, physicians must be brought into a position to effectively utilize genetic information for patient care.
-In fact, there needs to be an HIE of genetic data with the diagnostic data found in an EHR.
-The major initiative of note in this area is the Electronic Health Records and Genomics (eMERGE, 2007) Network that is striving towards the goal of providing approaches for combining and reconciling data from specialized DNA repositories with data collected in EHRs.
+In support of this, the physicians must be brought into a process so that they can effectively utilized genetic information for patient care.
+In fact, there needs to be an HIE of genetic data with the diagnostic data found in an EHR/EMR.
+The major initiative of note in this area is the Electronic Medical Records and Genomics (eMERGE, 2007) Network that is striving towards the goal of providing approaches for combining and reconciling data from specialized DNA repositories with data collected in EMRs.
 This integration of research data and clinical data allows for advancing genetic research on the one side and significantly improving clinical care on the other side.